cmuslima/TAC_RewardAlignment_RLC2025/README.md

 ## Codebase Structure

-This work is divided into the following directories:
+This work is divided into the following major directories:
 * ```Domains```
   * This contains the Hungry-Thirsty Domain code, which is written as an OpenAI Gym Environment.
   * Files of interest: ```Domains/gym-hungry-thirsty/gym_hungry_thirsty/envs/hungry_thirsty_env.py``` is the main implementation.